 The comprehensive examination process asks the student to:

-- Generate tailored bibliographies that persuasively defines the field of study in its current state and in its historical development
+- Receive, read and digest tailored bibliographies that persuasively define the field of study in its current state and in its historical development.

 - Demonstrate their range of knowledge